 At Newman University, research is regarded as an integral part of our scholarly activities.
 Scholarly work is being undertaken across a wide range of academic and professional disciplines and is attracting external and internal research funding.
 Research links with other colleges and universities, at home and abroad, have been established in a number of areas.

-The growing research culture at Newman University was recently recognised through the Research Assessment Exercise (RAE) 2008, a national audit measuring research excellence across the UK’s university sector.
-The RAE results indicated that all research outputs from the University were of national or international standards in terms of originality, significance and rigour, with some outputs being classified as internationally excellent.
+The growing research culture at Newman University was recently recognised in the Research Excellence Framework 2014 (REF), a national audit measuring research excellence across the UK’s university sector.
+The REF results indicated that all research outputs from the University were of national or international standards in terms of originality, significance and rigour, some of the research carried out at Newman in three subject areas – Education, English and History – was recognised as being of world-leading quality and included the research of colleagues from Drama, while research carried out in Psychology, Sport and Theology was also recognised as being internationally excellent.
 These results indicated that research groups and individuals across a number of disciplines are engaged in research that is comparable with more established research centres.

 Newman’s postgraduate research students work towards MPhil or PhD degrees that are awarded by the University of Leicester.
 Our members of staff have the expertise to provide supervision towards doctorate level qualifications (PhD and EdD) in a number of subject areas.
 Normally, the research proposal is negotiated by the candidate with a member of the research supervisory team.
 Research students receive a level of support not commonly available in larger and less community-based institutions.